1. Who we are

-We are a “data controller” for the purposes of the EU General Data Protection Regulation 2016/679 (“Data Protection Law”).
+We are a “data controller” for the purposes of the UK General Data Protection Regulations and Data Protection Act 2018 (“Data Protection Law”).
 This means that we are responsible for, and control the processing of, your personal information.

 For further information about our privacy practices, please contact us by:

 - Writing to Brigstowe, Easton Community Centre, Kilburn St, Bristol, BS5 6AW